Skip to main content

 Mentor Compensation:

-• Reflection statements are due at the end of September.
-Submission link coming soon.
+• Reflection forms are due September 15,2024.
+Submission link here.

-• Upon submission of the reflection statement, mentors will receive $200 in a discretionary account (by the end of October).
+• Upon submission of the reflection form, mentors will receive $200 in a discretionary account (by the October ledgers).

 Scholar and Mentor Recognition